On this page

 Note: You can't use an Okta Developer Edition org as a spoke org since the Okta Org2Org app integration isn't available.
 If you need to test this feature in your developer org, contact your Okta account team.

-As an Okta admin, make a POST /api/v1/apps request to the spoke org with Okta Org2Org parameters (opens new window):
+As an Okta admin, make a POST /api/v1/apps request to the spoke org with Okta Org2Org request parameters (opens new window):

 Parameter Description/Value